Response to Controversy

 My views on Eastern mysticism, Buddhism, etc. (link to here)

-My views on “mystical” or “spiritual” experience are extensively described in The End of Faith, in several articles available on this website, and will soon be spelled out in a book entitled Waking Up: Science, Skepticism, Spirituality.
+My views on “mystical” or “spiritual” experience are extensively described in The End of Faith, in several articles available on this website, and will soon be spelled out in a book entitled Waking Up: A Guide to Spirituality Without Religion.
 Nothing I believe in this area is based on faith.
 There is simply no question that people have transformative experiences as a result of engaging in disciplines like meditation, and these experiences obviously shed some light on the nature of the human mind.
 (Any experience does, for that matter).
 The metaphysical claims that people tend to make on the basis of these experiences, however, are highly questionable.
 I do not make any such claims.
 Nor do I support the metaphysical claims of others.